Sampling with SQL

 As a final tweak, we negate the sort keys so that instead of sorting by \(u_i^{1/w_i}\) descending, as in the original algorithm, we do an equivalent sort by \(-\ln(u_i) / w_i\) ascending.
 Note the leading minus sign.
 The rationale for flipping the sign will become apparent when we discuss Poisson processes in the next section.

 One last numerical subtlety.
 Why do we generate random numbers with the expression 1.0 - RANDOM() instead of just RANDOM()?
 Since most implementations of RANDOM(), such as the PCG implementation used by DuckDB, return a floating-point value in the semi-closed range \([0, 1)\), they can theoretically return zero.
-And we don’t want to divide by zero.
+And we don’t want to take the logarithm of zero.
 So we instead use 1.0 - RANDOM() to generate a random number in the semi-closed range \((0, 1]\), which excludes zero.

 Does this algorithm actually work?

-It’s not obvious that assigning a random number \(u_i\) to every row \(i\), then sorting rows on \(-\ln(u_i)/w_i\), and finally taking the top \(m\) rows is a recipe that would result in a valid sample.
+Anyway, it’s not obvious that assigning a random number \(u_i\) to every row \(i\), then sorting rows on \(-\ln(u_i)/w_i\), and finally taking the top \(m\) rows is a recipe that would result in a sample that has the wanted properties.
 But it does.

 Poisson processes have some important (and useful!) properties: